 - Unsure of Website Quality: You can insert a nofollow link into your post when you are unsure of the quality of the website, but you’ll like to share certain information with your readers on the site.
 If the site has spam on it, you definitely don’t want to lend it your credibility by linking to it normally.

-- Sponsored Posts: You should use a nofollow link when linking to a business that has paid you to write about their products.
+- Sponsored Posts: You should use a nofollow link when linking to a business that has paid you to write about their products in a sponsored post.
 It is against Google’s policies to pay for dofollow links, and if you are caught, your entire site could be de-indexed from Google search results.
 It doesn’t matter that the company is paying you to review their products, because money is involved, it’s best to use a nofollow link.
 Google wants links to be created naturally.
+Read more about sponsored posts here.

 Basic SEO Tips